rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

    :New:

+      - A case study on :ref:`fairly matching students and internships <InternshipsMatching-Tutorial-label>`

       - A case study on :ref:`matching classmates into partner pairs <RoommatesMatching-Tutorial-label>`

       - A tutorial on :ref:`extracting partial rankings <Partial-Ranking-Tutorial-label>` from a given outranking digraph

       - The *Bachet* ranking rules are illustrated in the tutorial on :ref:`ranking with multiple incommensurable criteria <Ranking-Tutorial-label>`

-      - A tutorial on :ref:`using multiprocessing resources <Multiprocessing-Tutorial-label>` when tackling large performance tableaux with several hundreds of decision alternatives.
+..      - A tutorial on :ref:`using multiprocessing resources <Multiprocessing-Tutorial-label>` when tackling large performance tableaux with several hundreds of decision alternatives.

-      - A tutorial on :ref:`using the Digraph3 HPC resources <HPC-Ranking-Tutorial-label>` for ranking several millions of multicriteria performance records via sparse outranking digraphs
+..      - A tutorial on :ref:`using the Digraph3 HPC resources <HPC-Ranking-Tutorial-label>` for ranking several millions of multicriteria performance records via sparse outranking digraphs

    Contents
    --------